 Eating disorders can affect anyone, regardless of gender, ethnicity, age, socioeconomic status, sexuality or background.
-In the United States alone, 20 million women and 10 million men will struggle with an eating disorder at some point in their lives.
-But despite the prevalence, severity and complexity of these illnesses, myths and stigma abound and too often they go undetected, brushed off as a “fad” or a “phase.”
+In the U.S. alone, 20 million women and 10 million men will struggle with an eating disorder at some point.
+Despite the prevalence, severity and complexity of these illnesses, myths and stigma abound and too often they go undetected.
+They are brushed off as a “fad” or a “phase.”

 A deadly problem

 Contrary to popular belief, eating disorders — such as anorexia nervosa, bulimia nervosa, and binge eating disorder — are grave, potentially life-threatening conditions that affect a person’s emotional and physical health.
 Kidney failure, osteoporosis, tooth decay, heart attack — these are all potential health consequences.
 And more than that, eating disorders have the highest mortality rate of any mental disorder.

 It is also common for eating disorders to occur in tandem with one or more other psychiatric disorders.
 According to research, alcohol and other substance abuse disorders are four times more common in those suffering with eating disorders than in the general populations.
 Depression and other mood disorders co-occur quite frequently and those with eating disorders may also show an elevated risk for obsessive-compulsive disorder.
 Bullying, weight shaming and trauma all dramatically increase a person’s chance of developing disordered eating.
 But although eating disorders are major public health concerns, most of those who struggle don’t get the help they deserve.